Agios Fellowships

 • Serve as a clinical contributor for other relevant activities (analysis plans, filing, data monitoring committee, clinical advisory boards, etc.) as needed for assigned trial(s).

-The fellow will gain hands-on knowledge of Clinical Supply Chain activities within the Technical Operations organization and gain an extensive understanding of the drug development process.
+The goal of the medical affairs program is to allow the fellow to gain hands-on knowledge of Medical Affairs activities within the organization and gain an extensive understanding of the drug development process.

 Objectives include: